Ferris Wheel (1893)

 The original Ferris Wheel, sometimes also referred to as the Chicago Wheel, was designed and built by George Washington Gale Ferris Jr. as the centerpiece of the Midway at the 1893 World's Columbian Exposition in Chicago, Illinois.

 Since its construction, many other Ferris wheels have been constructed that were patterned after it.

-Intended as keystone attraction similar to that of the 1889 Paris Exposition's 324 m Eiffel Tower, the Ferris Wheel was the Columbian Exposition's tallest attraction, with a height of 80.4 m.
+Intended as a keystone attraction similar to that of the 1889 Paris Exposition's 324 m Eiffel Tower, the Ferris Wheel was the Columbian Exposition's tallest attraction, with a height of 80.4 m.

-The Ferris Wheel was dismantled then rebuilt in Lincoln Park, Chicago, in 1895, and dismantled and rebuilt a third and final time for the 1904 World's Fair in St. Louis, Missouri, where it was ultimately demolished in 1906.
-In 2007, the 45 foot, 70-ton axle was discovered buried near where it was demolished.
+The Ferris Wheel was dismantled and then rebuilt in Lincoln Park, Chicago, in 1895, and dismantled and rebuilt a third and final time for the 1904 World's Fair in St. Louis, Missouri.
+It was ultimately demolished in 1906.
+In 2007, the wheel's 45 foot, 70-ton axle was reportedly discovered buried near where it was demolished.

+Early history

+Before the Ferris wheel, the Eiffel tower stood as a new centerpiece in Paris and an idea that was thought to be needed in the States.
+Gustave Eiffel himself amongst other inventors had many ideas as to how they could bring this tower over to the states, but ultimately, Daniel Burnham thought up the idea of a monumental wheel.
+When he presented his ideas to a team of metal workers – George Washington Gale Ferris Jr. and his team – he thought the idea to be unsafe and unable to be done.
+Ferris kept on with the wheel ideas and proposed a bigger and taller tower, to stand as its own centerpiece at the World's Columbian Exposition.
+Once Burnham was off the project, Ferris's team brought the project to life and was able to give this new attraction to 1.4 million people in June of 1893.

 Design and construction

-The Ferris Wheel was designed and constructed by George Washington Gale Ferris Jr., a graduate of Rensselaer Polytechnic Institute.
-He was a Pittsburgh, Pennsylvania bridge-builder.
-He began his career in the railroad industry and then pursued an interest in bridge building.
-Ferris understood the growing need for structural steel and founded G.W.G.
+The Ferris Wheel was designed and constructed by Ferris, a graduate of Rensselaer Polytechnic Institute and a Pittsburgh, Pennsylvania bridge-builder.
+Ferris began his career in the railroad industry before pursuing an interest in bridge building.
+He understood the growing need for structural steel and founded G.W.G.
 Ferris & Co. in Pittsburgh, a firm that tested and inspected metals for railroads and bridge builders.

-Dynamite was used to break through three feet of frozen ground, to create a foundation for the wheel, during the construction of the wheel in Jackson Park during the winter of 1892–93.
-Jets of steam were used by workers to thaw dirt and prevent poured concrete from freezing.
-Piles of timber were driven thirty-two feet into the ground, on top of which was laid a grillage of steel, filled with concrete.
+The wheel was constructed in Jackson Park during the winter of 1892–93.
+To create a foundation for the wheel, dynamite was used to break through three feet of frozen ground.
+Piles of timber were driven thirty-two feet into the ground, on top of which was laid a grillage of steel that was then filled with concrete.
+Jets of steam were used by workers to thaw dirt and prevent the poured concrete from freezing.
+With the foundation in place, the wheel was then constructed.